Facebook's 'double-edged sword' in Thai carnage

 The tragedy underscored the extent to which Facebook is the communication platform for daily life in the country of 69 million which has about 56 million active users a month and where the average person spends three hours a day on social media.
 Most social media activity is on mobile phones.

-And it was on Facebook that the killer, apparently angered by a property deal gone sour, first signalled his intentions.
+And it was on Facebook that the killer, apparently angered by a property deal gone sour, first signaled his intentions.

 “Do they think they can spend the money in hell?” his post ended, roughly three hours before he opened fire at a house, then moved to an army camp, a temple and then the shopping mall - leaving a trail of murder behind him.